Posted by Taylor

-When it comes to pricing and revenue, at Pensacola Beach Properties, we always advise owners to avoid the 'set it and forget it' approach.
-That's because we know very well that if you really want to make the most money out of your beach rental investment, you need a proper revenue strategy.
+At Pensacola Beach Properties, we always tell owners to skip the "set it and forget it" pricing approach.
+If you really want to get the most out of your beach rental, you need a smart revenue strategy.

 1. Occupancy is our primary factor.